-If you are trying to improve your credit scores or applying for a mortgage loan you may choose or be forced to pay off your collection accounts.
-But once a collection account lands on your credit reports it can stay for up to 7 years from the date of the original account’s default regardless of making monthly payments to a collection agency or payment in full to a collection agency.
+Unfortunately, once a collection account lands on your credit reports it can stay for up to 7 years from the date of the original account’s default regardless of making monthly payments to a collection agency or payment in full.
 It’s a 7-year sentence.

 A collection account can only remain up to seven years from the date of default on the original account.
 In other words, the clock starts to tick when you first become delinquent on the original account and no other payments are made.
 This starts what is referred to as the “Purge From” date.
 That “purge from” date does not change no matter how many times that account is transferred or sold to different collection agencies.